Gainzislife/Battleships/README.md

 # Battleships
- Console game to imitate the Battleship boardgame
+ Console game to imitate the Battleship board game